 Many efforts are already in place to help protect oceans and marine life.
 Supporting these initiatives with a one-time donation — or with recurring donations — is an easy way to help them continue the important work they do.
 Don’t feel guilty if you can’t donate time or other resources to help with an ocean-related project.
 In fact, in many cases a financial donation will go farther towards supporting a nonprofit’s efforts than volunteering your time.

-Here are a few examples of ocean-related causes in need of support:
+Here are a few examples of ocean-related organizations in need of support:

 Baja California Waterkeeper Fund

-The Waterkeepers of Baja California are a small number of organizations in the Baja peninsula who monitor coastal areas and watersheds.
+The Waterkeepers of Baja California are a small number of organizations in the Baja peninsula who monitor coastal areas and watersheds to protect our ocean.
 They work with their local communities to clean up beaches, provide public and youth education about the importance of clean water, recycling and environmental awareness, and publish an online swim guide featuring the results of their bi-weekly water quality testing.

 These efforts bring public awareness to issues which affect local environmental and economic health, as the tourist and fishing industries are important to the community.
 The Baja California Waterkeeper Fund needs to raise $500,000 to continue these efforts in the coming year.
 You can contribute to the fund at the ICF Waterkeeper fund donation page.